FOAOTMAD

 Different ability levels are taught at different times and at different locations.
 A table of definitions to help you to assess your own ability level is provided at the bottom of this page.

-The July online workshops with tutors Rachel Eddy and Evie Laden have now taken place and were a great success.
-Please visit this page regularly for news of future online workshops that may be planned.
+Please visit this page regularly for news of future online workshops that are being planned.

 Old-time Workshop and Picking Weekend